JingXuanLiu777/jliu0185_9103_tut2_CreativeCodingMajorProject/README.md

   this.segLens.push(d);
   this.totalLenth += d;
 }

-**The core animation for the car's movement along the track involves pre-calculating the distance travelled in each segment and the total length (totalLength).
+-The core animation for the car's movement along the track involves pre-calculating the distance travelled in each segment and the total length (totalLength).
 The current position is then determined cyclically using the distance obtained via advance().
-By employing p5.Vector.lerp(a, b, t) to interpolate intermediate values, a smooth motion effect is achieved.**
+By employing p5.Vector.lerp(a, b, t) to interpolate intermediate values, a smooth motion effect is achieved.

 Colour switching:
 >car: